- What is ESD?

-This lesson illustrations quite well the changes that are occurring in the Arctic.
-It would be beneficial resource to add to a unit on climate change or a unit study of the Arctic.
+This lesson illustrates quite well the changes that are occurring in the Arctic.
+It would be a beneficial resource to add to include in the study of climate change and / or the Arctic.

 The following tool will allow you to explore the relevant curriculum matches for this resource.
 To start, select a province listed below.

 In the supporting materials and information that is provided with the lesson, various view points are explained.